ajitsingh98/Data-Science-Interview-Questions-Answers/general_concepts_in_machine_learning.md

 ---

-4. If you need to sample from high-dimensional data, which sampling method would you choose?
+Q. If you need to sample from high-dimensional data, which sampling method would you choose?

 <details><summary><b>Answer</b></summary>